 If the earned income tax credit exceeds your Maryland tax liability, you may be entitled to a refund.
 Complete the Refundable Earned Income Credit Worksheet in Instruction 21 of the resident tax booklet.

 For tax year 2015, the refundable earned income credit is calculated as 25.5% of your federal earned income credit, less your state income tax liability.
 If this amount is zero or less, no refund is due.
 The refundable amount of the credit may not be carried forward to any other tax year.

 If you are a Maryland resident who qualifies for the state earned income credit, you may also qualify for a local earned income tax credit.
 Complete the Local Earned Income Credit Worksheet included in Instruction 19 of the tax booklet.
 The unused local income tax credit may not be refunded or carried forward to any other tax year.

 Nonresidents, Part-Year Residents

-Nonresidents and part-year residents must prorate their earned income credits on Form 505 or 515, based on the ratio of Maryland adjusted gross income to federal adjusted gross income.
+Part-year residents must prorate their earned income credits on Form 502, based on the ratio of Maryland adjusted gross income to federal adjusted gross income.
 For tax years beginning after 12/31/2014, nonresidents may no longer claim any earned income credit.